-The Center's Environmentally Sensitive Maintenance (ESM) Course is an intense two-day classroom session focused on providing the knowledge and tools necessary for road owners to maintain roads in a more cost-efficient and environmentally sensitive manner.
-The Center holds approximately 12 ESM Courses at locations around Pennsylvania every year.
-The course runs from 8 am to 4 pm for two days and includes lunch.
+The Center's Environmentally Sensitive Maintenance (ESM) Course is a classroom training focused on providing the knowledge and tools necessary for road owners to maintain roads in a more cost-efficient and environmentally sensitive manner.
 The course is free to municipal, county, and state agencies involved with PA's Dirt and Gravel Road Program.
 The course is also free to private contractors participating in DGLVR projects.
-Out-of-state attendees must pay a fee of $395 to attend.
-This course provides 1.3 Continuing Education Units and 13 PDH credits (Professional Development Hours) through the PSU College of Engineering.
+This course provides Continuing Education Units and PDH credits (Professional Development Hours) through the PSU College of Engineering.
 Course certification is required in order to be eligible to apply for PA Dirt, Gravel, and Low Volume Road Program grant funds.

 Anyone involved in the maintenance of unpaved and/or low volume roads will benefit from the practices taught in this course that are designed to reduce sediment pollution and long-term road maintenance costs.
-Personnel who have previously attended the ESM training can also become re-certified by attending an Annual Maintenance Workshop (RE-certification only, must have attended ESM training in past).
 All entities interested in the Dirt & Gravel Roads Program are encouraged to attend, i.e. District Staff, QAB, Staff Assistant, etc.

 Conservation Districts: ESM training is mandatory for at least one district representative on the QAB, and for the district staff person(s) most involved with the Program, and is valid for (5) calendar years.

 Bureau of Forestry: ESM training is mandatory for at least one person involved with the Program in each Forest District, and is valid for (5) calendar years.